8ctopus/sciter-components/README.md

 It explores how to build components using Reactor which is Sciter's equivalent to [ReactJS](https://reactjs.org/).

+All controls except the `pagecontrol` come from examples found on the sciter website.

 ## get started

 - git clone the repository